graphcore/poptorch/docs/user_guide/debugging.rst

 ==================

 The anchored tensors will be updated after every model invocation.
-You can retrive their values using :py:func:`~poptorch.PoplarExecutor.getAnchoredTensor`.
+You can retrieve their values using :py:func:`~poptorch.PoplarExecutor.getAnchoredTensor`.
 The function takes a single parameter - the user-defined anchor name.

-In the example below, we execute one training run and retrieve the values of the two tensors we have anchored previously.
+In the example below, we execute one training run and retrieve the values of the two tensors we anchored previously.

 .. literalinclude:: debugging.py
   :caption: Anchoring tensors